aknarang03/CS450-Final-Project/README.md

 # CS450-Final-Project

 using USB Rubber Ducky to DNS spoof
+NOTE: Any files renamed from inject.bin to [something] inject.bin need to be renamed back to inject.bin before being used in the USB.
+Otherwise, it will not work.

 "Disable google" was initial test for using USB rubber ducky to alter the hosts file.